thanks-cohn/Article2Assets/README.md

 ./fm_export_canonical_dataset.py \
   --input-dir editable_svg \
   --output-jsonl dataset.jsonl
-6. Philosophy

-ATA is not just a PDF tool.

-It is a document decompiler.

-The goal is to convert visual documents into a canonical structure that can later be:

-Reconstructed
-Transformed
-Indexed
-Trained on
-7. Development
+Development Notes

-ATA is in active development.

-Contributions are welcome, especially in:
+Contributions, experiments, and module additions are welcome.

+If you improve:

 Segmentation
-OCR improvements
 Export formats
-Reconstruction pipelines
+Reconstruction
-GUI usability
+GUI functionality
-Performance and scaling
+Performance and scalability

-Open an issue or pull request if you want to build on it.
+please open an Issue or Pull Request.

+DATA is being actively developed into a broader document decompilation framework.

-8. Status
+Status

 Active Development

-The architecture is evolving as new modules and formats are introduced.
+The project is evolving rapidly and architectural changes may occur as new modules and formats are introduced.

-9. License
+License

-GNU Affero General Public License v3.0 (AGPL-3.0)
+DATA is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).

-Free to use, modify, and distribute under AGPL Network-deployed modifications must remain open-source Commercial licensing available separately
+You are free to use, modify, and distribute DATA under AGPL terms Derivative works and network-deployed versions must remain open under AGPL Commercial and proprietary licensing is available separately

+For commercial licensing inquiries,please contact.